-Laos’s Plaine des Jarres (Plain of Jars) is a plateau within the Annamese Cordillera.
-The plain received its name because of the thousands of stone jars lying atop its flat surface.
-The jars vary in size; some are tall and skinny, others are short and fat.
+Laos’s Plain of Jars is a plateau within the Annamese Cordillera.
+The plain received its name from the thousands of stone jars lying atop its flat surface.
+The jars vary in size.
+Some are tall and skinny.
+Others are short and fat.
 Each one possesses a hollowed-out center.
 The largest can hold an adult man.

 At Phon Savan, Laos, the Pathet Lao erected a headquarters complex inside a cave located only a hundred yards from a cluster of jars.
 The jars kept the Pathet Lao safe.
 American air commanders refused to send B-52 bombers against the headquarters, fearing that U.S. bombs would destroy not only the headquarters but also the jars lying nearby.
-Nevertheless, the Americans still tried to knock out the cave headquarters with bombing runs by smaller, more accurate fighter-bombers.
-In the short space between the mouth of the cave and the jars, U.S. planes placed several bombs, none of which penetrated the cave itself.
+Nevertheless, the Americans still tried to knock out the cave headquarters with bombing runs by smaller, more-accurate fighter-bombers.
+In the short space between the mouth of the cave and the jars, U.S. planes placed several bombs whose craters are still visible today.

-In the 1960’s and 1970’s, the Plain of Jars became the scene of vicious fighting between the soldiers of Vang Pao’s CIA-backed Hmong militia and the Pathet Lao and North Vietnamese.
-The plain’s strategic importance rested on its proximity to the Mekong River to the south and the Ho Chi Minh Trail to the east.
+In the 1960s and 1970s, the Plain of Jars became the scene of vicious fighting between the soldiers of Vang Pao’s CIA-backed Hmong militia and the Pathet Lao and North Vietnamese.
+The plain’s strategic importance resulted from its proximity to the Mekong River to the south and the Ho Chi Minh Trail to the east.

-The Americans, who were barred from sending ground troops into Laos by the 1962 Geneva Agreement, instead deployed aircraft to keep the Communists restricted to the Plain of Jars.
-For nearly a decade, the Americans flew bombing missions against the plain and the roads leading south from it.
+The Americans, who were barred from sending ground troops into Laos by the 1962 Geneva Agreement, deployed aircraft to keep the Communists bottled up in the Plain of Jars.
+For nearly a decade, the U.S. Air Force flew bombing missions against the plain and the roads leading south from it.
 Those airstrikes prevented the Pathet Lao and North Vietnamese from advancing to the Mekong Valley and the lands beyond.

-George Kennan, a key architect of the American policy of containment, thought Communism should be contained primarily through economic means.
-Vibrant capitalist economies, and the materially-wealthy citizens of those economies, would halt the spread of Communism across the globe.
-Yet, by the middle 1960’s, Kennan’s containment policy had morphed into something altogether different.
+George Kennan, a key architect of the American policy of containment, believed Communism should be contained primarily through economic means.
+He argued that vibrant capitalist economies, and materially-wealthy citizens, would halt the spread of Communism across the globe.
+And yet, by the middle 1960s, Kennan’s containment policy had morphed into something altogether different.
 Across the Plain of Jars, the U.S. contained Communism with bombs.